AbhipsaKar/casa0015-mobile-assessment/README.md

 3. Due to the process of testing from a single phone, the location of all family members is shown as the same location.
 To test separate locations, I used the login functionality to login as multiple users at different locations.
 After firebase is integrated, it will be possible to record locations for multiple users.
 4. To demonstrate the utility of tracker application, two dummy ids[John and Tina] are provided in code if the person list is empty.
 This is just for demo.
 5. Images cutouts have been used to show different profiles on trackers and note page.
 In future, user would be able to customise the marker with their own picture.
+6. It is important to think about the ethical implications of sharing someone's location even though they are a family member and android app asks for location permissions.
+In future, the app could be enhanced with more options to stop and start sharing based on user's choice to make the app more secure.

 ## References and links: